amazon-ion/ion-hash/docs/spec.md

 Values of type `struct` are a group of unordered, named fields; ordering must be imposed for hashing purposes.

-The hash of a struct *field* is calculated by hashing the result of concatenating the begin marker B, the serialized bytes of the field name (as a symbol), the serialized bytes of the field value, and the end marker E:
+The hash of a struct *field* is calculated by hashing the result of concatenating the serialized bytes of the field name (as a symbol) and the serialized bytes of the field value:

 > *H(field) → h(s(field<sub>name</sub>) \|\| s(field<sub>value</sub>))*